 Chop the nuts into small pieces (don't pulverize) and set aside.

-Combine the flour, cinnamon, allspice, grated nutmeg and salt and sift all together into a bowl; set aside.
-Preheat the oven to 250 degrees.
+Combine the flour, cinnamon, allspice, grated nutmeg, and salt.
+Use a kitchen strainer or sifter to sift all these dry ingredients together into a bowl, then set them aside.

 Mix the Batter then add the Fruit